Mittelstand: Industrie 4.0

 While the Mittelstand has served the German economy well since World War II, it is now faced with questions about how it will adapt to the digital revolution of the 21st century.
 Many of the industrial machines produced by the Mittelstand are quickly being connected to the Internet of Things (IoT), from manufacturing equipment that can warn owners when material is low to cars that are connected to digital entertainment systems.
 Strides have recently been made by firms such as Trumpf, which in October 2015 unveiled a digital platform called Axoom that can connect machines built by Trumpf and others to collect data that can be used to help firms improve their operating efficiency.

 Germany's National Academy of Science and Engineering (Acatech) has addressed the challenge by introducing the concept of "Industrie 4.0" in 2013, calling for German manufacturing firms to enter the IT revolution by "consistently integrating information and communication technology into its traditional high-tech strategies so that it can become the leading supplier of smart manufacturing technologies."

 The cause of Industrie 4.0 has been taken up by the German government and was a favorite theme of Chancellor Angela Merkel.
 The government has invested 200 million euros in Industrie 4.0 research.
 With this policy, the government seeks to create test beds for new ideas in industry and to convince the smaller Mittelstand firms to take up the cause of digitization.

+Competition from China

+During the 2020s, the Mittelstand have faced a strong downturn due to competition from China.
+Companies from China have started to close the quality gap with Germany's Mittelstand, while simultaneously offering prices that reach as half as those given by German companies.
+The competition has led to widespread job cuts and declining sales among the Mittelstand.